james-m-2602/ds_page/_posts/2025-01-15-volunteering-post.md

 excerpt_image: assets/images/amebarnbrook2.jpg
 ---

+# Synopsis

 This post offers a few points on volunteering, what it means to volunteer, some of the benefits of volunteering, some of the barriers and the reasons.
 I also offer my personal perspective on volunteering and how it has influenced my leadership in a professional setting.

 # Why we Should Volunteer - Somewhere/ Anywhere